jawah/urllib3.future/docs/v2-migration-guide.rst

 - Removed support for OpenSSL versions older than 1.1.1.
 - Removed support for Python implementations that aren't CPython or PyPy3 (previously supported Google App Engine, Jython).
 - Removed the ``urllib3.contrib.ntlmpool`` module.
+- Deprecated the ``urllib3.contrib.pyopenssl`` module, made inoperant in v2.1.0.
-- Deprecated the ``urllib3.contrib.pyopenssl``, ``urllib3.contrib.securetransport`` modules, will be removed in v2.1.0.
+- Deprecated the ``urllib3.contrib.securetransport`` module, will be removed in v2.1.0.
-- Deprecated the ``urllib3[secure]`` extra, will be removed in v2.1.0.
+- Deprecated the ``urllib3[secure]`` extra, made inoperant in v2.1.0.
 - Deprecated the ``HTTPResponse.getheaders()`` method in favor of ``HTTPResponse.headers``, will be removed in v2.1.0.
 - Deprecated the ``HTTPResponse.getheader(name, default)`` method in favor of ``HTTPResponse.headers.get(name, default)``, will be removed in v2.1.0.
 - Deprecated URLs without a scheme (ie 'https://') and will be raising an error in a future version of urllib3.
 - Changed the default minimum TLS version to TLS 1.2 (previously was TLS 1.0).
 - Removed support for verifying certificate hostnames via ``commonName``, now only ``subjectAltName`` is used.
-- Removed the default set of TLS ciphers, instead now urllib3 uses the list of ciphers configured by the system.
+- Removed the default set of TLS ciphers, instead now urllib3 uses the list of ciphers recommended by Mozilla.

-For a full list of changes you can look at `the changelog <https://github.com/urllib3/urllib3/blob/main/CHANGES.rst>`_.
+For a full list of changes you can look at `the changelog <https://github.com/jawah/urllib3.future/blob/main/CHANGES.rst>`_.

 Migrating as a package maintainer?